bocoup/chatter/README.md

 ### Message handlers

-Since most bot code is made up of these two steps:
+Since most bot code is centered around these two steps:

 1. Testing an incoming message to see if it should be handled
 2. Sending a response based on the incoming message